 After the course Sabrina pursued ways to make her knowledge profitable.
 It took her a year to clarify what she truly wanted to do with her business.
 Once she had found a practical application for her skills, Sabrina knew she wanted to move forward.
 Although Sabrina was excited about where she could take her personal expertise, she faced many challenges when starting out.
 She recalls: “Most of the administrative aspects were totally new to me.
 There was an enormous amount of red tape, legal and administrative challenges.
 In the end I chose to move back to France.”

 This also presented challenges, forcing Sabrina to look for help, she was put in contact with Positive Planet France, Youth Business International member in France, in partnership with the Citi Foundation.
 This enabled her to get the assistance she needed to make her dreams a reality.

 As the founder of a company focused on supporting people as they broaden their horizons, Sabrina has some very interesting advice for young entrepreneurs.
-She says:

 “You need to have a dose of craziness.
 The most successful entrepreneurs are a little eccentric, relying upon unconventional thinking to discover opportunities or ideas that others might have missed.
 And remember no one can believe in it more than you.”

-On the other hand, she advises every entrepreneur needs to reach out for support and utilise the skills of others where possible.
+On the other hand, she advises that every entrepreneur needs to reach out for support and utilise the skills of others whenever possible.
 Sabrina’s success relied upon knowing when to trust herself and value her independence and when to draw strength from a network that allowed for cooperation, support and self-belief.